Overall Score 7 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-IP ratings is the level of protection given by a casing, against dust and water.
-The letters 'IP' are followed by two values The first value of the IP rating refers to protection against solids say dust, while the second refers to protection against liquids (sweat).
+Ingress protection ratings refer to the level of protection offered by a casing, against dust and water.
+The letters 'IP' are followed by two values The first value refers to protection against solids such as dust, while the second refers to resistance against liquids (sweat).

 we are not yet certain of their rating with solids (dust)